-If you’re looking for the latest in home security, you’ve probably considered doorbell cameras.
+If you’re looking for the latest in home security systems with cameras, you’ve probably considered doorbell cameras as an option to watch over your front door.

 To help you make an educated evaluation, we’ll compare the two video doorbells side-by-side.